‘THE ZERO IMPERATIVE’ (P.R.O.B.E.)

 Jon Pertwee stars as Dr. Jeremiah O’Kane in the episode.
 Jon Pertwee is well-known for playing the Third Doctor in ‘Doctor Who’ and he previously worked with BBV, starring in ‘The Airzone Solution’.
 I’m glad Jon Pertwee got to do another BBV production in 1994, two years before his death in 1996.

-Like I said, Mark Gatiss stars in this episode as well as writes it, playing Dr. William Bruffin.
-Just thinking about it, Mark Gatiss must’ve had a fan’s dream come true, working with Jon Pertwee, Colin Baker and Sylvester McCoy in the same production.
-To think Mark did ‘Christopher Robin’ in 2018. 😀
+Like I said, Mark Gatiss stars in this episode as well as being the writer of it, playing Dr. William Bruffin.
+Just thinking about it, Mark Gatiss must have had a fan’s dream come true, working with Jon Pertwee, Colin Baker and Sylvester McCoy in the same production.
+And to think Mark did ‘Christopher Robin’ in 2018. 😀

 William Bruffin is a nervous physician at the psychiatric hospital who became close to Jeremiah O’Kane.
 He has a thing for Beatrice Hearst and doesn’t know she’s having an affair with Colin Dove.
 Bruffin seems to be a sensitive like Peter Russell is.
 He’s sadly killed during the episode’s second half.

 As mentioned, Louise Jameson plays Patsy Haggard, who is a police liaison for Liz Shaw at P.R.O.B.E.
 Louise Jameson is well-known for playing Leela in ‘Doctor Who’ and was in ‘The Stranger’ episode called ‘The Terror Game’.
 Patsy Haggard and Liz Shaw seem to know each other well here.